Paul Martin (illustrator): Fisk tire boy

-The Fisk Rubber Company was making tires for automobiles, bicycles, and carriages by 1901.
-Its factory was located along the riverfront in Chicopee Falls, Mass.
-The plant pumped out some 230,000 tires in August 1921.
+The Fisk Rubber Company was manufacturing tires for automobiles, bicycles, and carriages by 1901.
+Its factory was located along the riverfront in Chicopee Falls, Massachusetts.
+The plant produced about 230,000 tires in August 1921.
 Fisk struggled financially before and during the Great Depression.
-It was acquired by U.S. Rubber (makers of the U.S. Royal brand) in 1940.
-Its worldwide subsidiaries (under various names) received the unifying name of Uniroyal (1966).
-This mega-company merged with another to form Uniroyal Goodrich (1986).
-Its tire division was sold to Michelin (1990).
-Affiliated dealers of Fisk tires included Kmart (1962–78) and Discount Tire (1996–2014).
-Inactive: 1981–95.
+It was acquired by U.S. Rubber (maker of the U.S. Royal brand) in 1940.
+Its worldwide subsidiaries—then operating under various names—adopted the unifying name of Uniroyal in 1966.
+A corporate merger followed, which formed Uniroyal Goodrich (1986).
+The tire division was sold to Michelin (1990).
+Affiliated dealers of Fisk tires included Kmart (1962–78) and Discount Tire (1996–2015).
+There was an inactive period from 1981 to 1995.

 Martin completely reshaped a once-famous and whimsical character in American advertising.
-It was the Fisk Rubber Company's "bedtime boy," who shouldered an oversized tire while dangling a lighted candle.
-It came with the motoring message, "Time to Re-tire" (debut 1910).
-This catchphrase had a simple double meaning.
+It was the Fisk Rubber Company's "bedtime boy," who shouldered an oversized tire while tilting a lighted candle.
+It was introduced with the motoring message "Time to Re-tire," which debuted in 1910.
+This catchphrase relied on a simple double meaning.
 The lad's original prodigious yawn changed to a smile in early 1929.
-Martin was then commissioned to come up with a slightly more aged, modern-day figure in late 1929.
-The objective was to update the heavily publicized trademark, while still maintaining its charm and familiarity.
-The boy's one-piece sleeper became a two-piece pajama set.
-Added for extra style were the zip-up slippers.
-His four-year-old nephew served as the model (neck down only).
-The stance and all-important props remained basically intact, but with the latest tire design and a more fashionable, less-tilted candleholder.
+Martin was then commissioned late that year to create a slightly older, modern-day figure.
+The aim was to update the heavily publicized trademark while maintaining its charm and familiarity.
+The boy's one-piece sleeper became a two-piece pajama set, enhanced with stylish zip-up slippers.
+His four-year-old nephew was the model from the neck down.
+The essential props remained, but now featured the latest tread design and a more fashionable, less-tilted candleholder.

-Many newspapers ran a story that complimented the new look, May–June 1930.
+The publicity manager at Fisk provided an early review in March 1930: "a happy, smiling, 100 percent American boy in his little two-piece pajama, radiating good cheer, ruddy-cheeked and tousle-headed, snappy and wide awake, standing in the old-time pose."
+Many newspapers ran a story that complimented the new look from May to June 1930.
 The youngster was described as more energetic, robust, and modern ("in keeping with the times").
-The publicity manager at Fisk provided a review in March 1930.
-An excerpt follows: "a happy, smiling, 100 percent American boy in his little two-piece pajama[s], radiating good cheer, ruddy-cheeked and tousle-headed, snappy and wide awake, standing in the old-time pose."